 The atmosphere of a school must be conducive to learning.
 While the focus of the DeKalb Code of Student Conduct is behavior expectations, students clothing can affect their safety and their appearance can positively or negatively impact the climate of a school.
-Students must adhere to the School District's dress code requirements.
-Students who fail to comply with the dress code requirements, as enumerated below, may be charged with Offense #25-Student Dress Code Violation (see page 50)
+Students must adhere to the school district's dress code requirements.
+Students who fail to comply with the dress code requirements, as enumerated below, may be charged with Rule #25 -Student Dress Code Violation, Rule #8B - Refusal to Follow Instructions of Faculty or Staff Member/Insubordination and Rule #19 Repeated Violations and subject to the listed consequences.